LJ-Luka/Data_Professional_Analysis/Data_Professionals_Survey_Analysis.md

 ---

-### 5. Geography Still Matters—Especially for Pay and Happiness
+### 5. Geography still matters, especially for pay and happiness

 The highest concentration of respondents is in **North America**, particularly the United States.
 Professionals there report:
 - Higher average salaries
 - Higher happiness ratings

-Meanwhile, regions with lower average pay show lower salary satisfaction—though some outliers exist where professionals report happiness despite modest earnings.
+Meanwhile, regions with lower average pay show lower salary satisfaction, though some outliers exist where professionals report happiness despite modest earnings.

 **Africa** has the smallest representation in the survey, suggesting either lower adoption of data careers or sampling bias.